CloudBoost/developers/en/query/basicqueries.md

 #Find, Find one, Find by ID.

 Find returns all the objects that are matched by the query.
 It returns an array of CloudObjects / CloudUser / CloudRole, and only returns 10 documents by default.
-You can change this limit by using the limit fucntion of the CloudQuery.
+You can change this limit by using the limit function of the CloudQuery.

 ==JavaScript==
 <span class="js-lines" data-query="query">
 ```
 query.find({
   success : function(list){
       //list is an array of CloudObjects
     }, error : function(error){
       //error
     }
 });
 ```